B.A., Political Science, 2003

 Sonoma County, California

-- I served as grant writer and as copywriter for AIC's web, marketing/PR, while initiating AIC’s social media presence.
-I created the first program focused on the leadership development of intersex youth: Inter/Act.
-Inter/Act provides intersex youth an opportunity to create a peer community, articulate needs, project their voices into the discussion of treatment of intersex children, and develop linkages between the bodily autonomy movement and other social justice movements around the world.
+- Created the first program focused on the leadership development of intersex youth: InterACT Youth.
+InterACT Youth provides intersex youth an opportunity to create a peer community, articulate needs, project their voices into the discussion of treatment of intersex children, and develop linkages between the bodily autonomy movement and other social justice movements.

 International Political Science Review